Badger logoBadger

 BadgerBadger

-How your friends are feeling — and where.
+Social media built from your friends.
 Private by default, end-to-end encrypted.

 Product